Defense in murder case can obtain private social media posts

 Last year, the California Supreme Court ruled that the defense in the gang case could have social media postings that were public at the time of the killings, but that ruling did not deal with private postings.

-Under the latest ruling, the judge will review any postings obtained from the companies and decide which ones will be given to the defense.
+The Supreme Court ruling means that the lower court judge could review any postings obtained from Facebook, Instagram and Twitter and decide which ones will be given to the defense.

+Facebook has an ongoing appeal against the San Francisco judge’s ruling.
+However, if the ruling is upheld and Facebook refuses to hand over postings, it might be held in contempt of court.

+“We believe that federal law prohibits an order requiring us to turn over private Facebook and Instagram account content of crime victims to a defendant and his defense lawyers,” Facebook said in a statement.
+“We will continue to protect our users’ privacy interests and are considering options in light of the court’s order.”

-The decision is not binding on other courts, but it is expected to be cited by defense attorneys seeking private posts in other cases.
+The California Supreme Court’s decision is not binding on other courts, but it is expected to be cited by defense attorneys seeking private posts in other cases.

 For years, social media companies have opposed efforts by criminal defense attorneys to access accounts, arguing that federal privacy law — the Stored Communications Act — bars cooperation except in limited circumstances.